Hand holding up a Crispy Seitan Cutlet burger with slaw and pickles

 Part 1: What the Hell is Seitan?!

-You may have heard people shouting “HAIL SEITAN!” in the grocery stores as they pick up their Bartleby’s Nuggets and have been a bit confused, or even scared.
+You may have heard people shouting “HAIL SEITAN!” in the grocery stores as they pick up their Bartleby’s Nuggets and felt a bit confused, or even scared.
 No, they aren’t professing their love to Satan, even though it may sound similar.
 They are simply expressing their joy for their favorite plant-based protein.
-Once you have seitan, you’ll also be shouting your love on the top of rooftops because it magically has the top 3 things you want in a food: versatility, nutrients, and deliciousness.
+Once you have seitan, you’ll also be shouting your love from the rooftops because it magically has the top 3 things you want in a food: versatility, nutrients, and deliciousness.

-Seitan has been eaten for centuries, originating in Japan and China, and was traditional food for Buddhist vegetarian diets.
-It is still used to this day because it is minimally processed and has a high protein content, making it a great choice to add to any meal.
+Seitan has been consumed for centuries, originating in Japan and China as a traditional food in Buddhist vegetarian diets.
+It is still popular today because it is minimally processed and has a high protein content, making it a great addition to any meal.

 Back to blog